Lemon Poppy Seed Bread is packed with citrusy freshness from using lots of lemon zest and juice, with crunchy poppy seeds and lemon glaze.

 - You can use canola oil, vegetable oil or melted coconut oil.

-- The sugar can be reduce from 1 cup to 3/4 cups.
+- The sugar can be reduced from 1 cup to 3/4 cups.

 - You can use this recipe to male Lemon Poppy Seed Muffins, bake for 20-25 minutes.